Clicky

 The question isn’t just “Did I write about this topic?”
 It’s “Did I show how this topic connects to everything else I know, and how I actually apply it?”

-How to Implement Semantic Content Analysis
+How to Implement Semantic Content Analysis: A Step-by-Step Framework

 Understanding semantic relationships is one thing.
 Actually analyzing your content for them, and knowing what to fix, is another challenge entirely.